-Lacking the fundamental sociocultural health of the West, however, Muslim societies and polities had no worthwhile reality to forget because of the trauma—and therefore no reality to recover: They had only their fanatical, perennial paranoia about “Enemies” who must be fought, killed and or subjugated in preparation for a pneumopathologically cultivated, and quite chillingly literal, apocalypse.
+Lacking the fundamental sociocultural health of the West, however, Muslim societies and polities had no worthwhile reality to forget because of the trauma—and therefore no reality to recover: They had only the historical memory of their glory days harking back to evil and fabulously corrupt empires.
+And, of course, along with this, their culture of a fanatical, perennial paranoia about “Enemies” who must be fought, killed and or subjugated in preparation for a pneumopathologically cultivated, and quite chillingly literal, apocalypse.
 Just because that apocalypse (and the Paradise it is supposed to presage) isn't real and so will never arrive, doesn't mean it has not inflamed and inspired the Muslim mind for centuries, right into our very own century now.

-Ironically and perversely, the PC MC construct is indefensibly and outrageously cultivated with great industry and stubbornness amid a condition for the last 50 years (and increasing exponentially in the last decade) of having available the most information about the texts, tenets, traditions, history, and the news about Islam and about Muslims that we, or anyone, has ever had since Islam, nearly a millennium and a half ago, first spawned in the hot Arabian desert its brood of viciously portentous, and ominously multiplying minions of scorpions.
+Ironically and perversely, in the West that won by default (by becoming stupendously superior to Islam in terms of military, technology, science, and geopolitics), the PC MC construct that became increasingly influential after the 18th century, and in the 20th century became fashionably dominant amid a condition for the last 50 years (and increasing exponentially in the last decade) of having available the most information about the texts, tenets, traditions, history, and the news about Islam and about Muslims that we, or anyone, has ever had since Islam, nearly a millennium and a half ago, first spawned in the hot Arabian desert its brood of viciously portentous, and ominously multiplying minions of scorpions.
 Indeed, the intellectual bankruptcy of the PC MC construct of Islam is vastly inferior, in concrete terms of providing knowledge about the Muslim Gestalt as well as mores, to The Thousand and One Arabian Nights of the olden days.
 And, given the amount of information we now have, compared with what was available in the West when that novel was popular during the 18th and 19th centuries, such a contrast in historical literacy is unconscionably unforgivable.

 Which brings us to the third cause: